Shahsevan

-The Shahsevan (Note: Also spelled Shahsavan and Shah-sewan.) (شاهسِوَن; شاهسون) are a number of Azerbaijani-speaking or Shahsevani dialect-speaking (sometimes considered to be Its own dialect distinct from others like Azerbaijani) Turkic groups that live in northwestern Iran, mainly inhabiting the districts of Mughan, Ardabil, Kharaqan and Khamsa.
+The Shahsevan (Note: Also spelled Shahsavan and Shah-sewan.) (شاهسِوَن; شاهسون) are a number of Azerbaijani Turkish-speaking or Shahsevani dialect-speaking (sometimes considered to be its own dialect distinct from others like Azerbaijani) Turkic groups that live in northwestern Iran, mainly inhabiting the districts of Mughan, Ardabil, Kharaqan and Khamsa.

 History

 Background

 "Shahsevan" means "those who love the shah" in Turkic.
 In the past, the Shahsevan had a tribal and pastoral nomadic lifestyle, moving during summer 100–200 km to the south on the Sabalan and nearby ranges, in the districts of Ardabil, Meshginshahr, and Sarab, and during the winter to the Mughan region.
 They were a minority in this area, but like the settled majority (whom the Shahsevan call "Tat"), they were Shia Muslims and spoke Azerbaijani.
 The Shahsevan lived in a frontier region that was easily accessible and frequently traversed, unlike tribes like the Bakhtiari and the Qashqai who live in the Zagros Mountains.
 Nader Shah (in 1736) and Agha Mohammad Khan Qajar (in 1796) both selected Mughan as the location for their coronation.
 The Shahsevan differ from other nomadic tribal groups in Iran in a number of ways, including their history and location on the frontier, as well as their social and economic structure.
 Their alachig is what makes them most recognizable.
 When Turkic tribes from Central Asia entered Western Asia in the 11th century, they left behind this type of settlement and other cultural remnants.

 Despite having a very extensively reported history since the early 18th-century, it is still unknown where the Shahsevan originated.
 Even though the ancestors of several of the tribes were of other origins such as Kurdish, Turkic identity and culture are predominate among them.
 Between the 16th and the 18th century, several tribal confederacies merged together to become the Shahsevan.

 Three distinctly different accounts of the Shahsevan's history existed by the 20th century.
 The most well-known was that they were a brand-new tribe created as a result of the Safavid shahs' tribal and military policies.
 This is based on a passage from John Malcolm's History of Persia that says that the Shahsevan were created by Shah Abbas I to quell the chaos caused by the rebellious Qizilbash chiefs, who a century earlier had assisted Shah Ismail I in establishing the Safavid dynasty.
 However, neither contemporary European travellers nor Safavid records make mention of this story.
 The Russian orientialist Vladimir Minorsky stated that "the known facts somewhat complicate Malcolm's story" and that "it may be doubted if a single regularly constituted tribe was ever founded by Shah Abbas under the name Shah-sewan."
 British anthropologist Richard Tapper states that Malcolm's story "is based on a misreading of chronicle sources."
 The Shahsevan are described as a personal militia and a royal guard in subsequent passages of Malcolm's book, and there is some proof that a military corps with the name Shahsevan existed in the middle of the 17th century.